General JHU Plans for Spring 2022

 Accommodations and Adjustments for Required On-campus Activity

-- Graduate students, faculty, staff, and postdoctoral fellows who are currently on campus or who are asked/required to be on campus this spring semester and have concerns about their individual circumstances are encouraged to pursue either an accommodation consultation with OIE (faculty and staff) or Student Disability Services (graduate students) or an adjustment consultation with HR (faculty, staff) or Associate Dean Christine Kavanagh (graduate students and postdoctoral fellows).
+- Graduate students, faculty, staff, and postdoctoral fellows who are currently on campus or who are asked/required to be on campus and have concerns about their individual circumstances are encouraged to pursue either an accommodation consultation with OIE (faculty and staff) or Student Disability Services (graduate students) or an adjustment consultation with HR (faculty, staff) or Associate Dean Christine Kavanagh (graduate students and postdoctoral fellows).